 If you’ve gotten into a bit of trouble on the road — a suspended license, revoked registration or other serious violation — you may be required to file for an SR-22.
-This certificate proves to your state that you carry at least its minimum coverage and are therefore legal to get back on the road.

 American Family Insurance provides car insurance coverage in only 19 states.
 If you’re a current customer or live in its service area, contact your local American Family agent to see if they’re willing to file an SR-22 on your behalf.

 How do I get an SR-22 with American Family?